Kaushik0621/RGUHACK2025/README.md

 - **User Persona Detection**: The chatbot identifies user profiles and tailors responses based on individual needs.
 - **Reference Links**: Every response includes the original source link for users to verify the information.
 - **Geographic Relevance**: The chatbot checks if users fall within Aberdeen's jurisdiction to provide accurate services.
-- **Offline Data Access**: The AI system operates in a closed environment with preloaded council data, ensuring privacy and security.
 - **Scalable Solution**: Designed to be adaptable for other councils or organizations by simply changing the data source.

 ---